Biden to give Oval Office address tonight in first remarks since dropping out of 2024 presidential race

 "I'm not going anywhere," the president told his campaign staff — who are now Harris's campaign staff — Monday.
 "I'm going to be out there on the campaign with her, with Kamala.
 I'm going to be working like hell, both as a sitting president, getting legislation passed, as well as — and campaigning."

-This Oval Office address, as well as any speech the president gives at the Democratic National Convention, will be one of the most critical of not just Mr. Biden's presidency, but of his legacy, as he completes more than five decades in public service.
+This Oval Office address, as well as any speech the president gives next month at the Democratic National Convention, will be among the most critical of not just Mr. Biden's presidency, but of his legacy, as he completes more than five decades in public service.

 How to watch President Biden's Oval Office address